Timinator2000/Algorithm_X/08 - your turn/03 - equation search.md

 # Strategy

 An important part to creating an Algorithm X solution for Equation Search is coming up with a gameboard/tiles analogy.
 What does the gameboard look like?
-It is temptating to make every operand and every operator a tile.
+It is tempting to make every operand and every operator a tile.
 The gameboard would be made up of several equations, each equation having 3 spots for 2 operands and 1 operator.
 Given right sides of 5, 7 and 10, the gameboard might look like:

 <BR><BR>
 ![Initial Gameboard](Gameboard1.png)